 We highlight three optimization techniques that are crucial for obtaining high performance.
-The first one, overlapping CPU-GPU communications with GPU computations, is important because of the slow CPU-GPU interconnect relative to the GPU performance capabilities.
-For example, sending O(1) bytes between the CPU and GPU without overlap can result in losing the opportunity to compute O(100) double precision flops on the GPU.
+The first one, overlapping CPU-GPU communication with GPU computation, is important because of the slow CPU-GPU interconnect relative to the GPU performance capabilities.
+For example, sending a few bytes between the CPU and GPU without overlap can result in losing the opportunity to compute hundreds of double precision flops on the GPU.
 The second one, overlapping CPU and GPU work, allows us to use the entire system more efficiently.
-Finally, autotuning is a technique that saves tuning time and enables cross-device performance portability.
+Finally, autotuning is a technique that removes the need for manual tuning and enables cross-device performance portability.